-You can select term loans with different repayment periods and with fixed or variable interest rates.
+You can select term loans with different repayment periods and with a fixed rate or variable interest rates.
 (Learn all the details about rates on term loan with a term loan calculator.)
 However, the borrower must begin repaying the loan immediately (even if you don’t use the money right away).
 Closing costs and interest rates for term loans are typically higher than those on a business line of credit.
 And, unlike a revolving line of credit, once you use up all the loan funds, you’ll need to reapply for a new loan in whatever lump sum amount your business needs at that time.

 Now that you understand how these financing options work, when should you choose a business line of credit as opposed to a term loan?

 Term loan: Term loans are the kind of business loans work best for long-term investments.
 For instance, if you’re buying capital equipment or other fixed assets that will take several years to pay off, buying a business or doing construction, borrowing a lump sum of cash through a term loan is your best bet.

-In addition, term loans are typically used for a specific purpose: Much like a personal loan, in order to get the loan, you’ll need to show exactly why you need to borrow the money (what you plan to use the money for and how that will help your business increase sales and profits.
-If your financial projections convince lenders that these changes will increase your sales and profits, the lender will feel confident that your business will be able to pay off the loan.
+In addition, term loans are typically used for a specific purpose: Much like a personal loan, in order to get the loan, you’ll need to show exactly why you need to borrow the money (what you plan to use the money for and how that will help your business increase sales and profits).
+If your financial projections convince lenders that these changes will increase your sales and profits, the lender will feel confident that your business will be able to make the repayment.

 Here are some situations where you might use a term loan: